 Paper Bags Not Environmentally Friendly

-A staple of supermarkets across the pond, paper bags have recently made a resurgence in the UK with companies like Morrisons introducing them as an environmentally-friendly alternative to single-use plastic shopping bags.
+A staple of supermarkets across the pond, paper bags have recently made a resurgence in the UK with Retailers introducing them as an environmentally-friendly alternative to single-use plastic shopping bags.
 Their rising use is no surprise as eco-friendly packaging has been a key issue for most manufacturers and bags have provided the perfect solution…or so it seems.

 The truth, however, is not as simple.
 In reality, paper bags are far from environmentally-friendly, or at least far from being as environmentally-friendly as they are portrayed to be.
 Let’s take a more in-depth look at why exactly that’s the case.